 The version of the CS01 form on the record contains the company name.
 It also shows the registration number along with a basic declaration and the name of the person the form was authenticated by.

-As a limited company contractor, if you have a good accountant, they will usually file the CS form for them.
+As an owner of a UK contractor limited company, if you have a good accountant, they will usually file a Confirmation Statement for them.